maplibre/awesome-maplibre/README.md

 - [Famxplor](https://famxplor.com/), interactive world map of activities for family vacations, powered by MapLibre with [Svelte MapLibre](https://github.com/dimfeld/svelte-maplibre)
 - [StreetComplete](https://streetcomplete.app) — Easy to use mobile OpenStreetMap editor used for mapping in the field
 - [Cartes](https://cartes.app) — French alternative to Google Maps based on a fully open source stack
+- [Mountaya](https://mountaya.com) - Interactive 3D maps to understand, explore, and stay safe in the mountain.